 - Control measures to prevent or limit exposure to hazardous substances

 Over the years RCES (UK) Ltd have worked with organisations to write and present bespoke courses designed to meet the specific needs of individual clients.Accreditation: rces Duration: 1 day View Details View Dates

-This half day course is delivered in house on the clients premises as part of the RCES (UK) Ltd bespoke training package and can be personalised to meet the requirements of your organisation.Accreditation: rces Duration: Half day View Details View Dates
+This one day course is delivered in house on the clients premises as part of the RCES (UK) Ltd bespoke training package and can be personalised to meet the requirements of your organisation.Accreditation: rces Duration: 1 day View Details View Dates